AnkanSaha/fossradar/docs/PR_WORKFLOW.md

-# PR-Only Workflow with Auto-Verification
+# PR Workflow with Auto-Verification

 ## Overview

-FOSSRadar.in uses a **developer-only, PR-based submission workflow**.
-There is no web form - all project submissions are done through GitHub Pull Requests.
-This ensures quality, transparency, and allows community review.
+FOSSRadar.in offers **two submission methods** for project owners:

+1. **Quick Submission Form**: An interactive 5-step form that automatically creates pull requests (recommended for most users)
+2. **Manual PR Workflow**: Traditional Git workflow for developers who prefer direct control

+Both methods result in a GitHub Pull Request with automatic verification.

 ## Key Features

-### 🔒 Developer-Only Access
-- No web submission form
+### 🚀 Two Submission Options
+- **Quick Form**: Guided submission with auto-fill and validation
+- **Manual PR**: Traditional Git workflow with full control
-- All submissions via GitHub PRs
+- Both create GitHub PRs for community review
 - Full Git history and transparency
-- Community review process

 ### ✅ Auto-Verification
 When you submit a project via PR, our CI **automatically checks** if you're affiliated with the project repository: